Member Handbook

 Continuing Eligibility for NC Innovations Waiver Participants

 As an NC Innovations waiver participant, you have already gone through an initial eligibility process.
 To remain in the program, you must continue to meet certain clinical and financial criteria.
-This section provides information about ongoing clinical and Medicaid eligibility.
+This section gives information about ongoing clinical and Medicaid eligibility.

 Clinical Eligibility